 Bonus Method – A Referral Program

 Referrals are the ultimate compliment you can receive.
 Getting one means a customer trusts you.
-A referral is often the easiest sale to make.
+A referral is often the most accessible sale to make.

 People hang out with people who are like them.
 They likely have friends and family who think as they do.
-A recommendation from family members is more trustworthy than an advertisement.
+Therefore, a recommendation from family members is more trustworthy than an advertisement.

 Your profitability will expand once you turn one customer into two.
 Each referral doubles the lifetime value of that customer.
 It allows you to invest more in your marketing and retention systems.
 Doing it well creates a snowball effect.

-You should offer incentives for those who give you referrals.
-Some of these rewards could be free months, gift cards, or a commission.
+It would help if you offered incentives for those who give you referrals.
+These rewards could be free months, gift cards, or a commission.
 Paying a customer for sending people to you saves the expense of marketing.

 Some of your customers will become proselytizers who preach your brand’s value everywhere.
-You should create affiliate links to allow them to post links all over the internet.
-These links to buy your products on websites and social media.
-The link also tracks the sales made and gives a commission to the person who sent the traffic.
+So it would be best to create affiliate links to allow them to post links all over the internet—these links to buy your products on websites and social media.
+The association also tracks the sales made and gives a commission to the person who sent the traffic.

 Amazon uses its affiliate program to achieve massive growth.
-It leverages all their other lifetime value strategies.
-There are thousands of blogs that send millions of people to Amazon every day.
+It leverages all its other lifetime value strategies.
+For example, thousands of blogs send millions of people to Amazon daily.
 These blog owners make a nice amount of money for their trouble.